 Renal disease is a leading cause of morbidity and mortality in the United States.
-More than 20 million adults (10 percent of the population) in the United States have chronic kidney disease (CKD).
+More than 20 million adults in the United States (10 percent of the population) have chronic kidney disease (CKD).
 It is associated with premature mortality, decreased quality of life, and increased healthcare costs.
 Risk factors for CKD include cardiovascular disease, diabetes, hypertension, and obesity.
 Untreated CKD can result in end-stage renal disease (ESRD).
 Currently, over half a million people in the United States have received a diagnosis of ESRD.

 In 1972, President Richard Nixon signed section 2991 of Public Law 92-603, which established ESRD as the only healthcare condition to be covered under Medicare for people under the age of 65.
 People are eligible for Medicare regardless of their age if their kidneys are no longer functioning, if they need regular dialysis, or if they have had a kidney transplant.
 Considering the high mortality rates and high healthcare utilization and costs associated with ESRD, the need to focus on quality measures for patients with renal disease is particularly important.
-CKD and ESRD continue to cost the United States significant amounts for care and treatment.
-In 2010, total Medicare spending rose 6.5 percent, to \$522.8 billion, and expenditures for ESRD rose 8 percent, to \$32.9 billion3.
+The United States continues to spend significant resources on care and treatment of CKD and ESRD.
+In 2010, total Medicare spending rose 6.5 percent, to \$522.8 billion, and expenditures for ESRD rose 8 percent, to \$32.9 billion.3

-This project seeks to identify and endorse performance measures for accountability and quality improvement that address conditions, treatments, interventions, or procedures relating to kidney disease.
-On June 28, 2016, NQF convened a multistakeholder Standing Committee composed of 23 individuals to evaluate 3 NQF-endorsed maintenance measures and 3 new measures and make recommendations for endorsement.
+This project sought to identify and endorse performance measures for accountability and quality improvement that address conditions, treatments, interventions, or procedures relating to kidney disease.
+On June 28, 2016, NQF convened a multistakeholder Standing Committee composed of 23 individuals to evaluate three NQF-endorsed maintenance measures and three new measures and make recommendations for endorsement.